apache/brpc/docs/en/server.md

 }
 ```

-You cannot add or remove services when the server is started.
+You cannot add or remove services after the server is started.

 # Start server